Isham013/MQTTStatusMonitor/README.md

   Status Count Endpoint: Open your browser and navigate to http://localhost:8000/status_count to retrieve status counts between specified start and end times.

 # Usage
- -Publishing MQTT Messages: Modify client.py to publish MQTT messages to your broker.
+ -Publishing MQTT Messages: client.py to publish MQTT messages to your broker.
 Ensure your MQTT broker details (broker_address, broker_port, topic) match your setup.

  -Monitoring: Monitor published MQTT messages in MongoDB using the FastAPI endpoint.